 In February 2005, he enrolled himself in the Salvation Center, located on a rural farm 75 miles south of Samara.
 Withdrawal symptoms hit him like a freight train -- with sleepless nights and wrenching body aches.
 But at the Salvation Center, the participants look to God for reform.

 After only 2 weeks, Zhenya sensed a deep desire to know God -- the One who receives society's castoffs.
 He gave his life to Jesus on March 7.

 Participants stay at the center at least a year, often longer.

 "Even [after 7 months], I still have a desire to use drugs," he says.

 Out his window, the wind blows snow through gnarled tree branches.

 Several times a week, Zhenya joins 21 young men and women in a small room for a 3-hour discussion.
-Salvation Center participants sharpen their faith through CrossRoads, a character-training curriculum created by Campus Crusade for Christ.
+Salvation Center participants sharpen their faith through CrossRoads, a character-training curriculum created by Cru.
 Zhenya credits these discussions as crucial to his faith.

 While many drug addicts turn back to drugs, the Salvation Center has yielded astonishing success.
 Since it started 7 years ago, only 6 out of 115 have turned back to drugs -- a success rate of nearly 95 percent.

 Zhenya may be on track for lasting change; time will tell.
 He looks forward to being out in the world again.
 He hopes to make things right with Anya, to see his son.
 He hopes he's done with drugs for good.